khanstutorial/nexus-documentation/backend/students/delete.md

-# /users/delete
+# /students/delete

-## Deletes an entry in the users database
+## Deletes an entry in the students database
 From its _id value, deletes that entry in the database.
 <br><br>